osxmidi/LinVst/Detailed-Guide/README.md

 ## Latency/Performance

+**Hyperthreading**

+For Reaper, in Options/Preferences/Buffering uncheck Auto-detect the number of needed audio processing threads and set Audio reading/processing threads to the amount of physical cores of the cpu (not virtual cores such as hyperthreading cores).

+This can help with stutters and rough audio response.

+Other Daws might have similar settings

 Some distros/hardware can result in varying latency results.

 LinVst has produced reasonable latency results with a low latency kernel and with realtime audio priorities setup, but results can vary from system to system.